-In England and Wales domestic homicide reviews (DHRs) are conducted when the death of a person aged 16 or over has, or appears to have, resulted from violence, abuse or neglect by an intimate partner, ex-partner, family member or member of the same household (DVCVA, 2004).
-However, despite the focus on victims aged 16 or over, children under 16 can also be impacted, not only as the surviving children of (most often) mothers killed by male partners or ex-partners, but as homicide victims themselves - killed alongside mothers by male partners, ex-partners or family members, or less commonly by their own intimate partners in adolescence.
-In rare cases children can also perpetrate domestic homicide, killing parents, siblings or intimate partners.
+In England and Wales Domestic Homicide Reviews (DHRs) are conducted when the death of a person aged 16 or over has, or appears to have, resulted from violence, abuse or neglect by an intimate partner, ex-partner, family member or member of the same household (DVCVA, 2004).1 However, despite the focus on victims aged 16 or over, children under 16 can also be impacted.
+This can be as victims of homicide as part of their parents' abusive relationship, or as victims from their own intimate partner relationship.
+In rare cases children may also be the perpetrator.
+Survivors may have witnessed homicides, ongoing abuse, or have been abused directly (Stanley et al., 2019).2